GoogleCloudPlatform/cloud-foundation-fabric/modules/organization/README.md

 ## IAM

-IAM is managed via several variables that implement different levels of control:
+IAM is managed via several variables that implement different features and levels of control:

-- `group_iam` and `iam` configure authoritative bindings that manage individual roles exclusively
+- `iam` and `group_iam` configure authoritative bindings that manage individual roles exclusively, and are internally merged
+- `iam_bindings` configure authoritative bindings with optional support for conditions, and are not internally merged with the previous two variables
-- `iam_members` manages additive bindings via individual role/member pairs, with optional conditions
+- `iam_bindings_additive` configure additive bindings via individual role/member pairs with optional support  conditions

 The authoritative and additive approaches can be used together, provided different roles are managed by each.
 Some care must also be taken with the `groups_iam` variable to ensure that variable keys are static values, so that Terraform is able to compute the dependency graph.

+Refer to the [project module](../project/README.md#iam) for examples of the IAM interface.

 ## Organization Policies